WebOfTrustInfo/rwot6-santabarbara/draft-documents/did_auth_draft.md

 	</form>
 ```

-## Device-to-device communication
+## Device-to-device Communication

 If both the _relying party_ and _identity owner_ meet physically with devices they control, the _relying party_ can deliver a DID Auth challenge to the _identity owner_ via direct communication between devices, using Bluetooth, NFC, WiFi, etc.

 # Response Transports

-## HTTP POST to callback URL
+## HTTP POST to Callback URL

 The DID Auth response may be delivered to the _relying party_ in the form of an HTTP POST to a callback URL.
 This callback URL may be known to the _identity owner_ in advance, it may have been included in the challenge, or it may be discoverable from the _relying party_'s DID.

-## Scan QR code from mobile app
+## Scan QR Code from Mobile App

-The _identity owner_ may encode a DID Auth response as a QR code, which is delivered to the _relying party_ by scanning it with a DID Auth compatible mobile app.
+The _identity owner_ may encode a DID Auth response as a QR code, which is delivered to the _relying party_ by scanning it with a DID-Auth-compatible mobile app.

-## Fulfill JavaScript promise
+## Fulfill JavaScript Promise

 If the DID Auth challenge was delivered to the _identity owner_ via a JavaScript API, then the response may be returned to the _relying party_ via fulfillment of a JavaScript promise.

-## Device-to-device communication
+## Device-to-device Communication

 If both the _relying party_ and _identity owner_ meet physically with devices they control, the _identity owner_ can deliver a DID Auth response to the _relying party_ via direct communication between devices, using Bluetooth, NFC, WiFi, etc.

 # Architectures